-- 20.11 The Chairperson of each Committee of the Council must be: - (a) the Mayor; or - (b) if the Mayor does not wish to be the Chairperson of a Committee, a member of the Committee elected by the Council; or - (c) if the Council does not elect such a member, a member of the Committee elected by the Committee. - 20.12 Council may elect a member of a Committee of the Council as Deputy Chairperson of the Committee.
-If the Council does not elect a deputy chairperson of such a Committee, the Committee may elect a Deputy Chairperson. - 20.13 If neither the Chairperson nor the Deputy Chairperson of a Committee of the Council is able or willing to preside at a meeting of the Committee, the Committee must elect a member of the Committee to be acting Chairperson of the Committee. - 20.14 The Chairperson is to preside at a meeting of a Committee of the Council.
+- 21.11.
+The Chairperson of each Committee of the Council must be: - 21.11.1. the Mayor; or - 21.11.2. if the Mayor does not wish to be the Chairperson of a Committee, a member of the Committee elected by the Council; or - 21.11.3. if the Council does not elect such a member, a member of the Committee elected by the Committee. - 21.12.
+Council may elect a member of a Committee of the Council as Deputy Chairperson of the Committee.
+If the Council does not elect a deputy chairperson of such a Committee, the Committee may elect a Deputy Chairperson. - 21.13.
+If neither the Chairperson nor the Deputy Chairperson of a Committee of the Council is able or willing to preside at a meeting of the Committee, the Committee must elect a member of the Committee to be acting Chairperson of the Committee. - 21.14.
+The Chairperson is to preside at a meeting of a Committee of the Council.
 If the Chairperson is unable or unwilling to preside, the Deputy Chairperson (if any) is to preside at the meeting, but if neither the Chairperson nor the Deputy Chairperson is able or willing to preside, the acting Chairperson is to preside at the meeting.

-Procedure in Committee meetings
+Procedure in Committee Meetings

-- 20.15 Subject to any specific requirements of this code, each Committee of Council may regulate its own procedure.
-The provisions of this code are to be taken to apply to all Committees of Council unless Council or the Committee determines otherwise in accordance with this Clause. - 20.16 Whenever the voting on a motion put to a meeting of the Committee is equal, the Chairperson of the Committee is to have a casting vote as well as an original vote unless Council or the Committee determines otherwise in accordance with Clause 20.15. - 20.17 Voting at a Council Committee meeting is to be by open means (such as on the voices, by show of hands or by a visible electronic voting system).
+21.15.
+Subject to any specific requirements of this code, each Committee of Council may regulate its own procedure.
+The provisions of this code are to be taken to apply to all Committees of Council unless Council or the Committee determines otherwise in accordance with this Clause.

+- 21.16.
+Whenever the voting on a motion put to a meeting of the Committee is equal, the Chairperson of the Committee is to have a casting vote as well as an original vote unless Council or the Committee determines otherwise in accordance with Clause 21.15. - 21.17.
+Voting at a Council Committee meeting is to be by open means (such as on the voices, by show of hands or by a visible electronic voting system).